Raising Hens for Eggs: Why It’s My Everyday Joy

 Content

 I’ll be honest: ever since I started raising hens for eggs, it’s become one of my most fulfilling daily rituals.
 There’s something magical about waking up, gathering eggs still warm from the coop, and knowing exactly where each one came from.
-This blog is the story of my backyard nest—how I got started, what works (and what flops), and everything in between to help you feel right at home in the world of fresh eggs.
+This is the story of my backyard nest—how I got started, what works (and what flops), and everything in between to help you feel right at home in the world of fresh eggs.

 How to Raise Hens for Eggs